timescale/docs/timescaledb/how-to-guides/compression/manually-compress-chunks.md

 # Manual compression
 In most cases, an automated compression policy is sufficient.
 However, if you want more control over compression, you can also manually compress specific chunks.

 <highlight type="warning"
 Compression alters data on your disk, so always back up before you start!
 </highlight>

 ## Compress chunks manually
 Before you start, you need a list of chunks to compress.
-In this example, we are using a hypertable called `example`, and compressing these chunks that are older than three days:
+In this example, we are using a hypertable called `example`, and compressing these chunks that are older than three days.

 ### Procedure: Selecting chunks to compress
 1. At the psql prompt, select all chunks in the table `example` that are older than three days:
     ```sql
     SELECT show_chunks('example', older_than => INTERVAL '3 days');
     ```